Continue browsing :

 Definition of CFD

-The success of a CFD simulation [computationnal fluids dynamics] necessarily goes through: an understanding of the issues of the model; by the complete description of the geometry of the structure; the development of an adapted network the morphology of the structure, by densifying it in the zones where the gradients of the required quantities are likely to appear; the rigorous study of the boundary and initial conditions, taking into account the most influential aeraulic or hydraulic mechanisms.
+The success of a CFD simulation [computationnal fluids dynamics] depends on: an understanding of the model’s stakes; a complete description of the structure’s geometry; the creation of a mesh adapted to the structure’s morphology, making it denser in zones where gradients in the desired quantities are likely to appear; a rigorous study of the boundary and initial conditions, taking into account the most influential aeraulic or hydraulic mechanisms.
 And finally, a rigorous and critical reading by qualified engineers of the results according to the problem studied.

 Why use CFD simulation?